qgis/QGIS-Documentation/docs/user_manual/working_with_vector/attribute_table.rst

 Moreover if you toggle the editing mode of the airport layer, the ``fk_region`` field has also an autocompleter function: while typing you will see all the values of the ``id`` field of the region layer.
-Here it is possible to digitize a polygon for the region layer using the |signPlus| button if you chose the option ``Allow adding new features`` in the :menuselection:`Properties --> Attributes Form` menu of the airport layer.
+Here it is possible to digitize a polygon for the region layer using the |symbologyAdd| button if you chose the option ``Allow adding new features`` in the :menuselection:`Properties --> Attributes Form` menu of the airport layer.